gizyyy/TraderApp/README.md

 Application provides a solution for companies want trade with each other.
 Companies can trade directly or can trade via man-in-middle companies.
-TradeResource provides endpoints for adding company, adding connection between companies, returning the possible paths between companies to trade returning if two company can trade with each other (directly or via man in middles).
+TradeResource provides endpoints for adding company, adding connection between companies, returning the possible paths between companies to trade, returning if two company can trade with each other (directly or via man in middles).

 Datas are being persisted to h2 memory database and also a datastructure